ENSL-Modding/CompMod/docs/revisions/revision7.md

 ### Medpack
 * Increased instant heal amount to 50 from 40
 * Decreased HoT amount to 0 from 10
-* Increased pickup delay to 0.55 seconds from 0.6 seconds
+* Decreased pickup delay to 0.55 seconds from 0.6 seconds

 ## Fixes & Improvements